enkelprifti98/metal-isometric-xepa/README.md

 #### Networking driver

-We need to make sure that operating system has a working driver for the networking card so the server can get internet access and be managed remotely.
+We need to make sure that the operating system has a working driver for the networking card so the server can get internet access and be managed remotely.

 In some cases the operating system will already include a working driver as part of the vanilla ISO image installation.